iSamekh/iSamekh/README.md

 ```

-My name is Eric, aka Samekh
+My name is Eric
-Currently practicing Javascript and C#
+Currently working with Java and SQL
-Gonna pick a Framework soon
-Yet with doubt between frontend or backend
+Also studyng React on free time
-Acquiring knowledge through Alura and codecademy
+Acquiring knowledge through codecademy

 ```